 Sub-Saharan Africa remains the area most heavily affected by the HIV epidemic.
-Almost 1 in every 20 adults is living with HIV in this region.
+Two-thirds of people living with HIV reside in this region.

-The large majority of black-African people living in the UK do not have HIV.
-However, in 2013 approximately two-thirds of all heterosexual people living with HIV were black-African.
+The large majority of Black African people living in the UK do not have HIV.
+However, in 2018, approximately 56% of all heterosexual people living with HIV were Black African.

-By the end of 2014, there were an estimated 103,700 people living with HIV (both diagnosed and undiagnosed) in the UK, and the HIV prevalence among those aged 15 to 44 years was estimated to be 2.3 per 1,000 population (2.8 per 1,000 men and 1.7 per 1,000 women).
-Approximately 17% of those living with HIV were estimated to be unaware of their infection.
+In 2018, there were an estimated 103,800 people living with HIV (both diagnosed and undiagnosed) in the UK, and the HIV prevalence among those aged 15 to 74 years was estimated to be 2.3 per 1,000 population.
+Approximately 7% of those living with HIV were estimated to be unaware of their infection.

-A method to assign probable country of infection suggests that 59% of all heterosexuals diagnosed in 2014 acquired their infection in the UK, up from 52% in 2010.
-This highlights the need for further prevention efforts within the UK, particularly among black African communities.
+A method to assign probable country of infection suggests that 34% of all heterosexual individuals diagnosed in 2018 acquired their infection in the UK, down from 59% in 2014.

-For some men who have sex with men, migration may partly be a way to better accommodate their sexuality.
+For some GBM, migration may partly be a way to better accommodate their sexuality.
 This demonstrates the need for sexual health promotion among non-UK born people at risk of HIV in the UK.

 When a person living with HIV presents with particular indicator diseases they are said to have progressed to AIDS (Acquired Immune Deficiency Syndrome).